 - Almond flour – choose a super fine ground almond flour like Anthony’s( (Affiliate Link). ) or Bob’s Red

 Mill (Affiliate Link). )!
 Dark cocoa powder – Oreos are actually black cookies, therefore the taste.
-To get the same color you can use Dutch-processed cocoa (extreme strong chocolate taste) cocoa and black cocoa.
-Granulated erythritol – the best sweetener for crispy and crunchy keto cookies!
+To get the same color you can use Dutch-processed cocoa (extremely strong chocolate taste) cocoa and black cocoa.
+Granulated Erythritol – the best sweetener for crispy and crunchy keto cookies!
 Xanthan gum – only a tiny bit to keep everything in place! baking soda espresso powder Softened butter – Let the butter soften at room temperature for at least 2 hours before using it.

 - vanilla extract